Jia053123/MoireStudies-iOS-/README.md

 Currently this number is 2 but it’s not hardcoded into any major component.
 With some work on the UI I will try to have up to 4 patterns per moire.

 ### Representation of patterns
 Currently, a pattern is consisted of identical stripes placed at uniform spacings.
-It is represented by four attributes only: speed, direction, blackWidth and whiteWidth
+It is represented by four attributes only: speed, direction, blackWidth and whiteWidth.
 An alternative representation I used earlier was speed, direction, fillRatio and scaleFactor.
 It is less straightforward but maps well onto the Core Animation PatternView I initially built.
 One-to-one conversion between these two systems is done by the Utilities class.
 The next step may be to represent distorted stripes with nonuniform spacings, though I’m still working on the details.